Flexible Spending Accounts

 Health Care Flexible Spending Account (FSA)

 Health care flexible spending accounts (FSAs) help pay for expenses that are either partially covered or not covered by medical/prescription drug, dental or vision insurance.
-You may contribute up to $3,200 in 2024 in the account.
+You may contribute up to $3,200.
 You may participate in this account even if you have not enrolled in a Nemours medical plan and are not covered by another HSA-eligible plan.

 Examples of Health Care Expenses Not Covered by Insurance: • Deductibles • Co-payments • Coinsurance